ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 ---
 ```

-The errors relating to "was not declared in this scope" are library specific errors.
-We need to go into the `./CN0357/AD5270/AD5270.h` header file and remove the constructor's default arguments.
-Line 91 of the AD5270.h header file should now look like this:
+The errors relating to "was not declared in this scope" are library-specific errors.
+To fix this, go into the `./CN0357/AD5270/AD5270.h` header file and remove the constructor's default arguments.
+Line 91 of the AD5270.h header file now looks like this:

 ```
 AD5270(PinName CS, float max_resistance, PinName MOSI, PinName MISO, PinName SCK);